-What the guides say about us:
+What previous employees say about us:

 “I have known John Rice for 9 years and during that time I have progressed from a first year raft guide in training to a senior guide and finally, a member of the U.S. Rafting Team.
 I believe my accomplishments as a guide are a direct result of John progressively challenging me to excel on the water as a guide while never assigning me trips that were over my head.
 I first trained as a raft guide with John and immediately noticed he was an incredibly skilled raft guide and excellent teacher.
 I worked for John for six consecutive summers and have spent close to 200 days on the river with him.
 Not only is John a talented raft guide, but John also manages all river operations from the river, which is rare in the rafting business.
 John is always in-tune with his guides because he is always on the water with them.
 John has also set up a standard of competence in each of his guides that is un-matched in the state.
 I truly feel that John puts the most qualified river guides on the river each and every year and he accomplishes this by training his guides and continuously challenging them to excel.
 Clear Creek Rafting somehow manages to organize and simplify the totally chaotic job of scheduling and allocating trips for guides.
 In the early and late season, trips are allocated very fairly and there are very few gripes regarding who gets what trip.
 If you work for Clear Creek Rafting you can be assured that you will be busy, but still be able to have time off when it is needed.
 The largest asset of Clear Creek Rafting is the level of the whitewater you will guide on everyday.
 Clear Creek is arguably the most difficult river in the nation to guide and no company knows it better than Clear Creek Rafting.
 Clear Creek guides are daily seen on Class II to Class IV water and are seen running the Class V in their backyard in the evenings.
 The low volume steep and technical moves require precise guiding and teamwork and ultimately, produce guides with top-notch skills.
 After taking the skills I learned on Clear Creek to rivers all over the nation, the skills needed to guide the whitewater seemed pail compared to the skills needed on Clear Creek.
 Another asset of working with Clear Creek Rafting is the diversity of the rivers you will guide on and be exposed to.
 Clear Creek guides are commonly found running cutting edge whitewater all over the state.
 It comes as no surprise that Clear Creek Rafting has placed first or second in every raft race they have entered in the state since the company has been in business and sent a team to a fifth place finish in the World Rafting Championships in Chile in 2000.
 You can be assured that working for Clear Creek Rafting will challenge you to become a better guide and give you a chance to work with the elite guides of the industry.
 I recommend you consider Clear Creek Rafting as a place of employment and hope your work for Clear Creek proves to be as rewarding as the seven seasons I worked for John.”